Frank R. Baumgartner is the Richard J. Richardson Distinguished

 for Career Achievement.

 He is active in University service activities, serving as an elected member of the University-wide Faculty Council, as the Diversity officer for Political Science, and in various other service capacities.
 In 2013-14 he was director of admissions for the PhD program in political science.
-Beginning in Fall 2014 he took over from Jim Stimson as the department's director of placement, helping our new PhD graduates to find their first jobs in the profession.
+Since Fall 2014 he has served as the department's director of placement, helping our new PhD graduates to find their first jobs in the profession.

 He is married to Jennifer E. Thompson, co-author of the New York Times best-seller Picking Cotton and advocate for judicial reform, increasing awareness about sexual violence, and the elimination of the death penalty.
 Click on her photo below to go her her professional web site.